Ready to write your book?

 I give you professional feedback and direction

 I am a developmental editor as well as a coach and collaborator.
-My high-level feedback on your writing means pointing out what works, what doesn’t, what is missing and how to create the most value for your readers.
-With my background of 20-plus years in journalism, as a Harvard graduate, and as a published author with Penguin Portfolio, I apply professional standards to your work.
+My feedback on your writing means pointing out what works, what doesn’t, what is missing and how to create the most value for your readers.
+With my background of 40 years as a journalist and editor, as a Harvard graduate, and as a published author with Penguin Portfolio, I apply professional standards to your work.

 How I’m different from other book coaches